n8acl/aprsnotify/README.md

 This software is for use by Amateur Radio Operators only.

 This bot was designed to be used by one person with multiple APRS Trackers to track packets for that one person.
+There is the ability to send to club chat servers, but again, each person will need to run their own copy of the script.
+However, a club hosted version is in the works.

-Please see [the Wiki](https://github.com/n8acl/aprsnotify/wiki) for more information and [installation](https://github.com/n8acl/aprsnotify/wiki/Installation) and [configuration](https://github.com/n8acl/aprsnotify/wiki/Configuration-Utility-Walkthrough) steps as well as [running the script](https://github.com/n8acl/aprsnotify/wiki/Running-The-Script).
+Please see [the Wiki](https://n8acl.github.io/aprsnotify) for more information and installation and configuration steps as well as running the script.

 ##### Working Examples:
 - Twitter: [@n8acl_aprs](https://twitter.com/n8acl_aprs)